 “What do you call your clergy?”

-Most people call our priests Father Mike or Erin.
+Most people call our priests Father Dorian.
 Some people are more comfortable using their first names, and that is OK.
 “The Reverend” is more commonly used as a title when referring to clergy in the third person.

 “I would like to talk with one of the clergy before I visit.
 How do I make an appointment?”

 Call the church office (864-967-7470) between 9 a.m. and 4 p.m.
 Monday-Thursday or email email@example.com.
 Our secretary will have our clergy get in touch with you.